Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

 For convenient application of our results, we supply a Stata command, \texttt{did\_imputation}, which implements the imputation estimator and inference for it in a computationally efficient way.
-Our command handles a variety of practicalities, such as additional covariates and fixed effects, observation weights, and repeated cross-sections.
+Our command handles a variety of practicalities which are also covered by our theoretical results, such as time-varying covariates, triple-difference designs, and repeated cross-sections.
 We also provide a second command, \texttt{event\_plot}, for producing ``event study plots'' that visualize the estimates with both our estimator and the alternative ones.
-An empirical application illustrating our ideas and using these commands will be added in future versions of the draft.

 Our paper contributes to a growing methodological literature on event studies.
-To the best of our knowledge, our paper is the first and only one to characterize the underidentification and spurious identification problems that arise in regression-based implementations of event study designs.
+To the best of our knowledge, our paper is the first and only one to characterize the underidentification and spurious identification of long-run treatment effects that arise in conventional implementations of event study designs.
 The negative weighting problem has received more attention.
-It was first shown by \citet[Supplement 1]{DeChaisemartin2015}.
-The earlier manuscript of our paper \citep{Borusyak2017} independently pointed it out and additionally explained how it arises because of forbidden comparisons and why it affects long-run effects in particular, which we now discuss in \ref{subsec:Negative-Weighting} below.
-The issue has since been further investigated by \citet{Goodman-Bacon2017}, \citet{Strezhnev2018}, and \citet{DeChaisemartin2018}, while \citet{Abraham2018} have shown similar problems with dynamic specifications. \citet{Abraham2018} and \citet{Roth2018a} have further uncovered problems with conventional pre-trend tests, and \citet{Schmidheiny2018} have characterized the problems which arise from binning multiple lags and leads in dynamic specifications.
-Besides being the first to point out some of these issues, our paper provides a unifying econometric framework which explicitly relates these issues to the conflation of the target estimand and the underlying assumptions.
+It was first shown by \textcite[Supplement 1]{DeChaisemartin2015}.
+The earlier manuscript of our paper \parencite{Borusyak2017} independently pointed it out and additionally explained how it arises because of forbidden comparisons and why it affects long-run effects in particular, which we now discuss in \ref{subsec:Negative-Weighting} below.
+The issue has since been further investigated by \textcite{Goodman-Bacon2021}, \textcite{Strezhnev2018}, and \textcite{DeChaisemartin2018}, while \textcite{Abraham2018} have shown similar problems with dynamic specifications. \textcite{Abraham2018} and \textcite{Roth2018a} have further uncovered problems with conventional pre-trend tests, and \textcite{Schmidheiny2018} have characterized the problems which arise from binning multiple lags and leads in dynamic specifications.
+Besides being the first to point out some of these issues, our paper provides a unifying econometric framework which explicitly relates these issues to the conflation of the target estimand and the underlying identification assumptions.